 18 January 2017

-Hubble Studios’ team members are under the age of 35.
-We have a pool table, a ping pong table in a boardroom, our office is littered with beanbags, and good coffee is essential for us to work.
+Hubble Studios’ team members are typically of a younger generation.
+We have a pool table, ping pong table, our office is littered with beanbags, and good coffee is essential for us to work.
 We are the quintessential millennial office: we like to do things differently and we want our work to have meaning.

 Millennial reputation: bad vs. good

 The millennial generation has a bad reputation as being entitled, over-protected, lazy, impatient and attention-seeking.
 While millennials may well display these characteristics, they also tend to be highly collaborative, culturally competent, entrepreneurial, confident, results-oriented, adventurous and to celebrate diversity.